-The table below analyzes financial instruments carried at fair value, by valuation method as of December 31, 2019 and 2018.
+The table below analyzes financial instruments carried at fair value, by valuation method as of December 31, 2020 and 2019.
 The different levels have been defined as follows:

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3: inputs for the asset or liability are not based on observable market data.
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities: - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3: inputs for the asset or liability are not based on observable market data.

-2019 2018
+2020 2019

 Level 2 Level 2

 Financial Assets:

-FVPL P284 P254
+FVPL P275 P284

-Derivative assets 746 1,079
+Derivative assets 334 746

-Investments in debt instruments 163 152
+Investments in debt instruments 126 163

 Financial Liabilities:

-Derivative liabilities (1,075) (802)
+Derivative liabilities (1,416) (1,075)

-The Group has no financial instruments valued based on Level 1 and Level 3 as of December 31, 2019 and 2018.
+The Group has no financial instruments valued based on Level 1 and Level 3 as of December 31, 2020 and 2019.
 During the year, there were no transfers between and into and out of Level 1 and Level 2 fair value measurements.

-36. Registration with the Board of Investments (BOI)
+36. Registration with the Board of Investments (BOI) and the Authority of the Freeport Area of Bataan (AFAB)